softraged/litfarms/README.md

 A dynamic, real-time product listing web application for LitFarms THCA products.
 This application provides a modern, responsive interface for viewing and monitoring product availability with advanced filtering and notification capabilities.

+---

+## 2.0 Changes and Enhancements

+This section details the significant updates introduced in the latest version.

+### Design and UX Updates
+- **New Theme and Design:** Includes a refreshed aesthetic for a better user experience.
+- **Light/Dark Mode Switch:** Added to allow users to customize the interface theme.
+- **COA Button Fix:** Corrected an issue where product COA (Certificate of Analysis) buttons were sometimes not displaying correctly.

+### Filtering and Data Logic
+- **Programmatic Tiers:** Tiers are now **programmatically determined** from the product data.
+This means any new tier created by LitFarms will automatically appear in the filters without requiring a code update.
+- **Improved Algorithms:** The search, weight, image selection, and sort-by algorithms have been refined for **greater precision** and reliability.
+- **Programmatic Weight Filtering:** Weight filtering is now dynamic, automatically listing all available weights rather than being fixed (replaces the hardcoded 28g, 3.5g, 7g filters).

+### Notification System
+- **New In-Browser Notifications:** A real-time, visible notification system has been added directly to the application interface.
+(Existing Ntfy mobile app notifications and email notifications remain unchanged).

+---

 ## Features

 ### Product Display
-- New theme and updated design (With light/dark mode switch)
 - Real-time product updates
 - Responsive grid layout
 - Beautiful product cards with dynamic images
 - Detailed pricing by tier and weight
 - Stock status indicators with "In Stock" and "Out of Stock" badges
 - Add to Cart functionality for in-stock items
-- Fixed product COA buttons not displaying correctly sometimes

 ### Advanced Filtering
 - Search products by name
 - Filter by tier (Essential, Preferred, Supreme)
-- Tiers now are programmatically determined (So if a new tier is created by LIT, they should show up without needing to update the code)
 - Filter by strain type (Sativa, Indica, Hybrid)
-- **Programmatic weight filtering** (All available weights are dynamically loaded)
-- Search, weight, image, and sort-by algorithms are a little more precise
+- Filter by weight (28g, 3.5g, 7g)
 - Sort by:
   - Name (A-Z, Z-A)
   - Date (Newest, Oldest)